yodrew/yodrew.github.io/_pages/other-writings/ordo.md

 ---
 title: ORDO
-layout: page
+layout: redirect
-navprev: mechanics-of-mass-slavery
+redirect: ../../other/ordo
-permalink: "/other-writings/ordo/"
+permalink: /other-writings/ordo/
-navnext: economy
 ---

 ### an American art of placement